How to Use a Retatrutide Pen

 - 30G or 31G needle, 4–8mm

-Understanding the Retatrutide Pen: How It Works
+How the Retatrutide Pen Works

-A retatrutide pen is a prefilled, multi-dose subcutaneous injection device holding retatrutide in a ready-to-use liquid formulation.[6]
+A retatrutide pen is a prefilled, multi-dose subcutaneous delivery device holding retatrutide in a ready-to-use liquid formulation.[6]
 Unlike a lyophilised vial that must be reconstituted with bacteriostatic water before each use, the pen ships pre-loaded and uses a click-based dial mechanism for precise dose selection.
 Each click of the dial dispenses exactly 0.1mg of retatrutide — mechanical, repeatable, and independent of syringe markings.

 What Are the Pen Specifications?